 The Hawaii May weather is next to perfect.
 Hawaii’s rainy season is over and the days and nights warm up significantly.
 Being outside always feels comfortable no matter what time of day (or night) it is.
 Daytime temperatures hover between 80 to 85 F, while nighttime temperatures dip down to the lower 70s F. The trade winds also make their comeback to Hawaii in May, bringing cooling winds that make even the sunniest days feel comfortable (but I’d still wear that sun block!).

 Oahu: With an average high of 81 F, low of 67 F, and a drop of rainy days down to 3 at 0.8 inches, Oahu is finally leaving the rainy season behind and entering summer.
 The trade winds are blowing and keep you cool even as the day gets hot.
-It’s a really comfortable time to be in Hawaii considering it will only get hotter in June and July.
+It’s a really comfortable time to be in Hawaii considering it will only get hotter.

 Maui: While Maui has an average high of 74 F, low of 57 F, the amount of rain is similar to Maui in April with 4 days of rain at 1.5 inches.
 The rain in May is about half of March, a significant drop which means most of the days in Maui will be pleasant and sunny.